Skip to content

 ];

-If your plugin requires API endpoints, register your custom route resolver:
+If your plugin needs to handle API requests (e.g., webhooks, custom endpoints), register your route resolver:

 php